Seed Fund for Documentary Filmmakers

 Women in Film & Video DC 〉 Seed Fund for Documentary Filmmakers

 The WIFV Board of Directors is pleased to offer a Seed Fund for Documentary Filmmakers to support the work of its members.
 Grants may be used in the research and development phase of any documentary project and must be spent within 12 months of notice of the award.
 The grant will be distributed in two parts – 50% upon notice of award; 50% after receipt of progress report (that can be submitted at any time after 30 days of the initial grant) and within 12 months of the original award.
+The application deadline for the 2024 grants will be Friday, April 17.

 Few Seed Funds exist for documentary filmmakers.
 WIFV understands the importance of first-in support and is grateful for the many contributions it has received from its members to support this program.
 In addition to a grant of $2,500, WIFV will offer a mentoring component with accomplished WIFV members and the Executive Director, and bring the power of our programming to address key education needs.